-Optimise the detected output power (some μW) with the screws on the LiF2 mount (essentially the rotation) and the cavity output mirror until re-obtaining the laser effect.
+Investigation and measurements: Optimise the detected output power (some μW) with the screws on the LiF2 mount (essentially the rotation) and the cavity output mirror until re-obtaining the laser effect.
+Then document your answers to the following points

-Q12.
-Recall briefly the working principle of a Q-switch laser.
+- 11 Recall briefly the working principle of a Q-switch laser.
 How does the saturable absorber work?
-How does it allow the emission of laser pulses?

-- Q13.
-Observe and plot the signal on the oscilloscope.
-Mention the load resistance used.
-Optimise the alignment of the cavity (average power, repetition rate) and justify your choices. - Q14.
-Determine the pulse energy and the peak power.
+How does it allow the emission of laser pulses? - 12 Observe and plot the signal on the oscilloscope.
+Which load resistance should you use?
+Optimise the alignment of the cavity (average power, repetition rate) and justify your choices. - 13 Determine the pulse energy and the peak power.
 Give the advantage of pulsed lasers compare to continuous lasers in terms of power.